sibawayhi/perseus/lane/README.md

 suitable for database-like processing.
 That means, among other things:

 * Fixing delimiters; we use `<sib:add>`, `<sib:del>`, and `<sib:swap>`
-* Extracting the juicy bits while omitting unecessary narrative cruft
+* Marking up the text such that, for presentation, it is possible to extract the juicy bits while omitting unecessary narrative cruft
 * Marking up sourcing citations, e.g. converting '(TA)' to something like `<authority ref="TA"/>`; this makes it possible to suppress such references unless requested